jyrig/itinfraservices/exam/README.md

 If you can present a working solution during this lab then the exam is considered passed, you don't need to register to any further exams.

-If you can not, then there are three more official exam times -- you can register on any **one or two** of these:
+If you can not, then there are four more official exam times -- you can register on any **one or two** of these:
  1. Monday,     December 30  @  13:00
  2. Friday,     January   3  @  13:00
  3. Tuesday,    January   7  @  09:00
+ 4. Wednesday,  January  22  @  09:00

 Exam pre-requisites